 Golfer’s elbow, also known as medial epicondylitis, is a form of elbow tendonitis that causes pain and swelling inside the elbow.
 The pain centres on the bony bump called the medial epicondyle, where the forearm muscles attach to the elbow joint.
 A Golfer’s elbow is less well known than the tennis elbow, a similar form of tendon damage on the outside of the elbow.
 Tennis elbow is also known as lateral epicondylitis.

-Golfer’s elbow not only occurs in golfers.
+Golfers’ elbows not only occur in golfers.
 This injury also happens in manual workers, tennis players, and gym-goers.

 golfer's elbow